folkertdev/reversible-debugger/tfp-submission/mapping.md

 * how do pi and lambda relate: wiki says that lambda is encodable in pi, is there some intuition for that?
 * how should choice be introduced here
 * what makes the higher-order pi-calculus special (guess: sending of processes over channels).

-## 3
+    Does it need further explanation

-Session types
+## Session types

 The types we're used to (Int, String, Maybe) prevent us from doing stupid things with our data.
 Session types prevent us from doing stupid communication.
 They allow us to embed protocols into our programs.

 A session type can express something like

-"I will send you a bool, and then I expect and int from you"
+"I will send Bob a bool, and then I expect and int from Alice"

 In the 2-party case, the types are exactly dual, but in a multi-party scenario type becomes more complex

+A choice at the process level can also mean a choice between two (or more) session types.
+In this case, the choice needs to be communicated to everyone (because one of the branches might recurse and then everyone has to recurse).

-### Static vs. Dynamic
+## Static vs. Dynamic

 If this were a perfect world, we'd of course all use static languages with a strong, expressive type system.
 Alas, that's not our timeline.
-In the RealWorld# there are systems written in different languages, and to check their communication we need dynamic, runtime session types.
+In the `RealWorld` there are systems written in different languages, and to check their communication we need dynamic, runtime session types.

 (if someone can tell me more about static session types and whether the linear types in haskell can let us write them without indexed monads, please come talk to me after)